alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 This was a significant first step.
 I now had a simple Ember Data stack which worked with the Slack API, along with a simple local implementation of the API for testing and development work.
 There was plenty of refactoring and polishing to do, but for now I was ready to move on to the exciting stuff: building the user interface.

+---

-This article is part one of a five-part series on building Team Time Zone:
+This article is part two of a five-part series on building Team Time Zone:

 1. [Inception, Prototype, and Planning][part-1]
 2. [Ember Data and the Slack API][part-2]
-3. User Interface Implementation
+3. Creating the User Interface
 4. Authenticating with Slack
 5. Deployment, Release, and Future